dmyersturnbull/dmyersturnbull.github.io/contents/convention/java.md

     To set manually, choose the default order and enable “keep getters and setters together”.

 Sort members by the following rules.
+Note that these rules are similar to most existing conventions, including IntelliJ’s default.

 1. `static final` field
 2. initializer